 Year to 31 Mar 2022 £'000

-7,009
+Service Cost 7,009

-2,213
+Net Interest on the defined liability (asset) 2,213

-76
+Administration Expenses 76

 9,298

-4,090
+Employer contributions 4,090

 31. Related Parties

 Under the Accounting Standard IAS24 'Related Party Transactions' the Council must declare any Related Party Transactions between the Council and elected Members, Senior Officers of the Council or any of their close relatives.